Package 'Rdisop'

 maxisotopes

-maximum number of isotopes shown in the resulting molecules
+Maximum number of isotopes shown in the resulting molecules.

 Details

-This can be useful to revert e.g. adduct/fragment formation found in ESI mass spectrometry, or to mimick simple chemical reactions.
+'addMolecules' adds the second argument to the first. 'subMolecules' subtracts the second argument from the first.
+This can be useful to revert e.g. adduct/fragment formation found in ESI mass spectrometry, or to mimic simple chemical reactions.
 No chemical checks are performed.

 Value